FrankD412/frankd412.github.io/projects/_posts/2019-05-09-maestro-workflow-conductor.md

 ## Overview

+### What is Maestro?
 Maestro is a Python library and command line tool for automating and monitoring software workflows that I authored at [LLNL](https://www.llnl.gov).
-The main concept centers around conducting "studies" using independent workflow steps that are chained together by user specified time-order dependency.
+The main concept centers around conducting "studies" using independent workflow steps that are chained together by user specified execution-order dependency.
 A study is defined in a YAML file that Maestro denotes as a "study specification".
 A specification can be user written or programmatically generated.
 Maestro parses the a study specification, generating standard data structures for setting up, executing, and monitoring a study.

+### Why did you create Maestro?

 ## Core Design Principles